What Is Marriott Bonvoy Moments? The Auctions, the 1-Point Drops, and What They Clear At

 The natural question is whether any of this is a "good deal."
 The honest answer is that it depends entirely on how much you value a Bonvoy point and how much you want the experience.

 For a directional anchor, the major valuation outlets put a Bonvoy point in a fairly tight band for ordinary hotel redemptions.
-The Points Guy values Marriott Bonvoy at 0.8 cents per point as of June 2026; Frequent Miler's reasonable-redemption value has sat around 0.77 cents; and consumer-finance outlets land in a similar 0.7 to 0.8 cent range.
+As of mid-2026, The Points Guy values Marriott Bonvoy at 0.8 cents per point; Frequent Miler's reasonable-redemption value has sat around 0.77 cents; and consumer-finance outlets land in a similar 0.7 to 0.8 cent range.
 Treat these as a directional range, not gospel, because each outlet has its own methodology and incentives, and your real value depends on what you would otherwise do with the points.

 Two cautions we will not let slide: